dharshan7200/Binary-Classification-with-Neural-Networks-on-the-Census-Income-Dataset/README.md

 ### Result:
-Hence the program is completed.
+Hence the program is completed successfully.